January 23, 2018

 - Over 25 users: Start with the calculators as an estimate, then run a pilot and measure the usage during that time.

-Proxies often do not scale well – and were not designed with SaaS services in mind, resulting in poor performance with applications like Office 365.
+Proxies often do not scale well – and were not designed with SaaS services in mind, resulting in poor performance with applications like Microsoft 365.

 If a proxy must be used, then ensure: